pytorch/pytorch.github.io/_ecosystem/advertorch.md

 ---
 layout: ecosystem_detail
 title: AdverTorch
-summary: AdverTorch is a toolbox for adversarial robustness research built on PyTorch.
-It provides functionalities for generating adversarial examples and defending against adversarial attacks.
+summary: AdverTorch is a toolbox for adversarial robustness research.
+It contains modules for generating examples and defending against attacks.
 link: https://github.com/BorealisAI/advertorch
 order: 1
-summary-home: AdverTorch is a toolbox for adversarial robustness research built on PyTorch.
-It provides functionalities for generating adversarial examples and defending against adversarial attacks.
+summary-home: AdverTorch is a toolbox for adversarial robustness research.
+It contains modules for generating examples and defending against attacks.
 featured-home: false
 redirect_to: https://github.com/BorealisAI/advertorch
 ---